For more than 100 years, we have

 proper management through all stages of development.
 For additional

-information, please contact your ADM Alliance Nutrition dealer or
+information, please contact your ADM Animal Nutrition dealer or

 Industry wide, there has been little feed research done with game

 birds.
-That's why Alliance Nutrition has conducted feeding trials
+That's why ADM Animal Nutrition has conducted feeding trials

 at our Research Farm.
 However, most producers have their own